Training Summary An Ethical Hacker exposes vulnerabilities in software to help business owners fix...

 Once completed the item will be displayed within the Dock

 Kali Linux has many other unique features, which makes this Operating System the primary choice by Security Engineers and Hackers alike.
-Unfortunately, covering them all is not possible within this tutorial; however, you should feel free to explore the different buttons displayed on the desktop.
+Unfortunately, covering them all is not possible within this Kali Linux hacking tutorials; however, you should feel free to explore the different buttons displayed on the desktop.

 Network Mapper, better known as Nmap for short is a free, open-source utility used for network discovery and vulnerability scanning.
 Security professionals use Nmap to discover devices running in their environments.
 Nmap also can reveal the services, and ports each host is serving, exposing a potential security risk.
 At the most basic level, consider Nmap, ping on steroids.
 The more advanced your technical skills evolve the more usefulness you'll find from Nmap